zenparsing/js-classes-1.1/docs/definitions.md

 ## Instance Constants

-- Instance constants are declared via a distinct class body element (a `const` definition), and accessed via a distinct access operator (`::`) in order to conceptually distance them from the concept of object properties.
+- Instance constants are declared via a distinct class body element (a `const` definition), and accessed via either a lexical name or a distinct access operator (`::`) in order to conceptually distance them from the concept of object properties.
 - Instance constants must have an initializer as their values cannot be changed by any code within the class.
 - Beyond the first 2 points, everything that applies to an instance variable, also applies to an instance constant.